MakoDoli/github-typeahead/README.md

 This will start the development server.
 You can view the application by opening http://localhost:3000 in your web browser.

- **Github User Seacrh App**  allows you to search for github user by entering github username in input field
+ **Github User Search App**  allows you to search for github user by entering github username in input field

 ![Preview Image](src/assets/preview1.png)